DataScienceNigeria/dsn-ai4legal/README.md

 # DSN Legal AI

-The legal operations platform for Data Science Nigeria and EqualyzAI, built to the Product Requirements Document in `PRD - AI for Legal Workflows.pdf`.
+The legal operations platform for Data Science Nigeria and EqualyzAI.

 One rule sits above every other requirement, and it is enforced in code rather than asked for in a prompt: **AI may recommend, an authorised human must